silagokth/SiLagoDoc/docs/Guideline/Style-guide-Verilog.md

 Please refer to the editor documentation to find out how to change the indentation settings.

 ### Line length
 The line length should be limited to a reasonable number of characters.
-The recommended maximum line length is 80 characters.
+[The historically recommended maximum line length is 80 characters](https://softwareengineering.stackexchange.com/a/148678).
+Nowadays with big computer screens 80 characters is usually too small.
+A good compromise is to limit the line length to 120 characters.
 This is not a hard limit, but it should be used as a guideline.
 If a line is too long, it should be split into multiple lines.
 The line should be split at a logical point, for example, after a comma or an operator.
 The following example shows how to split a line:
 ```sv
 // Bad
 assign result = (a + b) * (c + d) * (e + f) * (g + h) * (i + j) * (k + l) * (m + n) * (o + p) * (q + r) * (s + t) * (u + v) * (w + x) * (y + z);